radxa/rockchip-bsp/README.md

     * Prebuilt Rockchip binaries, include first stage loader and ATF(Arm Trustzone Firmware).

 * rootfs:
-    * Bootstrap a Debian based rootfs, support architechture armhf and arm64, support Debian Jessie and Stretch.
+    * Bootstrap a Debian based rootfs, support architechture armhf and arm64, support Debian Jessie, Stretch and Buster.

 * u-boot:
     * u-boot as the second stage bootloader

 * docker:
     * Init a ubuntu 16.04 build environment for easier building u-boot, kernel, rootfs and system.

+## Update the source code

+The rockchip-bsp will be updated all the time, so you can update the source to get more fearures before building the system image.

+    $ cd ~/rockchip-bsp
+    $ git checkout master
+    $ git fetch origin
+    $ git rebase origin/master
+    $ git submodule update

 ## Build images